(Above: Some of the WLRA airstaff, Spring 1988. Yours truly is in the mismatched Hawaiian clothing at the left of the frame.)

 Monday, December 5, 1988 was a chilly day in Chicagoland.
 In the news, PTL Ministries head Jim Bakker was indicted on charges that he defrauded his flock.
 (The various Bakker scandals would introduce us to Jessica Hahn, who in 1988 appeared in the video for Sam Kinison’s version of “Wild Thing.”)
 The Chicago Bears would be on Monday Night Football that evening, where they would lose to the Los Angeles Rams 23-3, dropping their record to 11-3.
 Finals week was approaching at Lewis University, and, had I been paying attention to such things, I’d have been studying for them.
 Instead, I was on the air doing what may have been the last of my morning shows at WLRA.

-I say “may have been” because this is the last recording that I have from that show.
+I say “may have been” because this is the latest recording that I can find from that semester.
 I was typically on Monday through Wednesday, but not all of the recordings have survived.
 To be honest, recordings depended on either a) having money to purchase blank tape, or b) being lucky enough to find tape that could be re-used.
 Given that this was right before I moved into my first apartment, I’m guessing that the cassette money was tied up in the office of the hovel in Lockport in which I was about to live.

 In a way, it’s too bad – this show is slightly more polished than the others.
 By now I was almost a month into my first real job at WJTW, and I was becoming even more comfortable in a radio station than before.
 This show gives the impression that some actual preparation was done for it.
 Musically, it remains as eclectic as the others, with a couple of genuine “what the hell is he doing?” moments.
 Among the gems: